gieseking-lab/indo-analysis/README.md

 ## Analysis scripts

-This repository contains several Python3 analysis scripts for INDO/CI output files.
+This repository contains several Python3 analysis scripts for INDO/CI.
+All scripts (except displace.py) require a finished MOPAC INDO/CI output file as the input for the script.

 Several of these files are intended for use with a single INDO output file: